ROCm/rocBLAS/docs/source/Programmers_Guide.rst

 clients/include
 '''''''''''''''

-Code for testing and benchmarking individual rocBLAS functions, and utility code for testing.
+Code for testing and benchmarking individual rocBLAS functions, and utility code for testing

 clients/common
 ''''''''''''''

-Common code used by both rocblas-benchmark and rocblas-test.
+Common code used by both rocblas-benchmark and rocblas-test

 clients/samples
 '''''''''''''''

-Sample code for calling rocBLAS functions.
+Sample code for calling rocBLAS functions

 Infrastructure